 To disable Teredo, perform the following easy steps:

 - Open the command prompt and enter this command:

 netsh interface teredo set state disabled

 - Now you have successfully disabled the Teredo.
-In case you decide to enable Teredo at some point in future, enter the following line in command line to reactivate it:
+In case you decide to enable Teredo at some point in the future, enter the following line in the command line to reactivate it:

 netsh interface teredo set state type=default

 Manual setup of DNS server is the simplest way to get rid of DNS leaks.
 The following steps will help you to get rid of DNS leaks by manually setting up a DNS server on your system:

 - Disable the DNS leak protection feature of your VPN.

 - Go to Control Panel >Network Settings>Network Connections.